jwestfall69/mad/machine/gaiden/README.md

 | Work RAM Upper | U3 on CPU PCB | MB8464A-15L-SK (8k x 8bit) |

 Additionally there are 12x M41464-10 (64k x 4bit) DRAM chips between K2 and H5
-that are not accessible by the CPU and can't be tested.
+on the graphs PCB that are not accessible by the CPU and can't be tested.
 They seem to be related to sprites and/or rendering the screen.

 ## Errors/Error Codes
 The main CPU and sound CPU MAD rom should be used independently from each